Turkey’s pledge of support for Sweden’s NATO entry is tied to goals on security and EU membership

 An agreement signed between Turkey, Sweden and Finland last year set out to tackle some of these concerns, and Sweden recently tightened its anti-terrorism laws, making support for an extremist organization punishable by up to eight years’ imprisonment.

-Sweden also says it has cracked down on the activities of people connected to the Kurdistan Workers’ Party, or PKK, which has waged a 39-year insurgency in Turkey.

-Under the agreement outlined Monday, Sweden said it would also work against the Syrian wing of the PKK, known as the YPG.
+Sweden says it has cracked down on the activities of people connected to the Kurdistan Workers’ Party, or PKK, which has waged a 39-year insurgency in Turkey.
+And under the agreement outlined Monday, Sweden said it would also work against the Syrian wing of the PKK, known as the YPG.

 A related issue for Erdogan has been anti-Turkey and anti-Islam protests held in Stockholm, some of which involved the burning of the Quran.

-Although condemned by the Swedish government, the demonstrations drew strong reaction from Turkey, which criticized Sweden — which has strong free-speech protections — for “allowing” public displays of anti-Muslim sentiment.
+Although condemned by the Swedish government, the demonstrations drew strong reaction from Turkey.
+The Turkish government has criticized Sweden — which has strong free-speech protections — for “allowing” public displays of anti-Muslim sentiment.

 But how Sweden deals with Kurdish militant groups has always been way more important for Turkey than the protests, said Cigdem Ustun, secretary general of the Center for Economics and Foreign Policy Studies in Istanbul.